JasonSCFu/FastAPI-to-deploy-ML-model/README.md

 FastAPI helps in setting up the production-ready server but what if you want to share this with your team before deploying it in an actual cloud platform such as Heroku.
 The ngrok comes to the rescue by tunneling your localhost and exposing it to the internet.
 Anyone can access your API endpoint via the link provided.

- pydantic deals with data parts, starlette deals with web parts.

 ## Data and model
 The problem statement I would be using in this repo is a decision tree classifier to classify between two music genres: Hip-Hop or Rock.
 I have already done the cleaning of the dataset and saved as data.csv in this repo.
 I have simply imported it into the notebook and trained a decision tree model without any preprocessing or EDA stuff as this article is more about deployment.
 Therefore, this model may return some wrong results!